Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: The Binding Problem Underlying Surface-level Predictions

 \textbf{JEPA unlocks generalization, but suffers from entanglements.} Results are in Figure~\ref{fig:jepa} (Left). \textit{By simply encouraging conceptual consistency (with JEPA), the model can achieve highly non-trivial generalization.} To our knowledge, this is the first-ever model design that breaks the reversal curse without side-stepping the core problem.
 Another important observation is that the performance decreases when the model becomes deeper.
 Specifically, generalization consistently worsens when increasing either 1) the depth ratio between the semantic and recognition module, or 2) the overall depth of the model while keeping the ratio fixed.
-This strongly indicates that the \textit{effect of entanglements scales with model depth}.
-This is intuitive since the representational distortions caused by entanglements accumulate throughout the layers.
+This strongly corroborates our analysis that the \textit{effect of entanglements scales with model depth}.
 We also examine the impact of multiplicity, where the results are in Figure~\ref{fig:jepa} (Right).
 It could be seen that \textit{increasing the multiplicity severely hurts generalization}, especially with deeper models whose performance could drop to near zero with a mere multiplicity of $20$.
 Overall, \textit{the results here suggest that current models likely learn a low degree of conceptual consistency, and even if not, it is still challenging for them to learn reversal due to the effects of entanglements.}

 \textbf{Mitigating entanglements.} We next explore how mitigating entanglements affects generalization, based on the JEPA design above.
 A straightforward strategy is to increase the \textit{width} of the model.
 Intuitively, with larger hidden dimensions and more hidden units, there should be a greater chance for different concept representations to be more separated from each other.
 To investigate this, we train models with hidden dimensions increased from $768$ to $1280$, and $20$ attention heads.
 Another approach is to build specialized recognition modules with more discriminative hidden activations.
 Memory layers~\citep{sukhbaatar2015end, berges2024memorylayersscale} exactly exemplify this approach, featuring ultra-wide hidden layers with top-$k$ sparsity and softmax activations.
 In particular, if we use a memory layer with small $k$ and/or high softmax temperature to replace the last MLP layer, the recognition module effectively reduces to having separate learnable embeddings for concepts with distinct names (same as the abstract setting (\S\ref{sec:ideal})), eliminating entanglements.\footnote{Note that with the memory layer here, the depth of the recognition module does not matter.} We experiment with this setup to see its effect on model performance.